GIC-de/Juniper-PyEZ-Unit-Testing/README.md

 As an example there is a small pyez utility called `routing_neighbors.py` with corresponding unit tests in the directory `tests`.

-The tests will executed by the command
+The tests will executed with the command
 `python -m pytest -v --durations=10 --cov="routing_neighbors"`
 as shown in `.travis.yml`. __pytest__ auto discovery checks for all files in directory tests starting with `tests_` and executes all included functions starting with the same prefix.

-### Mock PyEZ Device and RPC Replays
+### Mock PyEZ Device and RPC Reply

 The following [pytest fixtures](https://pytest.org/latest/fixture.html) are [mock objects](https://en.wikipedia.org/wiki/Mock_object) for your